tiepdotme/serenade-wind/_posts/2020-03-18-project-slocum-part-3.md

 share: true
 image:
     thumbnail: /images/small/syringe-and-pills-on-blue-background.jpg
 excerpt: In Project Slocum Part 3, we provide updates on a few different topics since they all seem to interplay this week leading up to our trip to Ft.
 Lauderdale.
 ---
+{% include toc %}
 {% assign pwimg="syringe-and-pills-on-blue-background" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}